- [p. 6] "'Nac mac Feegle!'"

 We may be witnessing the birth of a new word.

-This line, with the dramatic pause before the word 'wine', appears in many different movie versions of Dracula, starting with Bela Lugosi's 1931 classic version, down to the Francis Ford Coppola 1992 remake Bram Stoker's Dracula.
+The line "I never drink wine", with the dramatic pause before the word 'wine', appears in many different movie versions of Dracula, starting with Bela Lugosi's 1931 classic version (which truly immortalised the line), down to the Francis Ford Coppola 1992 remake Bram Stoker's Dracula.

 The line itself does not occur in the book, but originated in the Hamilton Deane stage-play Dracula, which was hugely successful in New York in the 1920s.